rsonger/software-engineering-lab/_posts/2023-05-31-scene_graph.md

 ## Mesh

 The `Mesh` class represents objects that can be rendered in the scene.
-It stores vertex data in another class called `Geometry` and appearance data in another class called `Material`.
-We will complete those two classes in a later lesson, so for now let's make empty classes to avoid interpreter errors.
+It stores vertex data in a class called `Geometry` and appearance data in another class called `Material`.
+We will complete those two classes in a later lesson, but for now let's make empty classes to avoid errors.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In your main folder, create a new folder called `geometry`.